lukawski-adrian/payment-simulator/readme.md

 - money transfer stored as event log:
     - every transaction is traceable
-    - in case of breaking any check transaction is blocked
+    - in case of transaction check failure transaction is blocked
     - in case of system failure transaction is reported
 - designed for failure:
     - bulkhead pattern on the input side